Vesijarvi/rusty-jpeg-compress/README.md

 ## About

-The program is for educational jpeg compress, written for Data Compression Couse 2020, National Central Univesity, Taiwan
+The program is for educational jpeg compress.

+Written for Data Compression Couse 2020, National Central Univesity, Taiwan

 ## How to run code